The advertising world is rapidly adapting to shifting expectations around gender, identity, and representation.

 Let’s have a look at a few other brands that embrace gender-neutral marketing.

-Many ecommerce stores are going even further and using a “quiz concept” to gather information about their customers.
-Quizzes are popular because they promise to reveal something about a customer after they answer a series of questions.
+Quizzes are effective because they promise to uncover something personal about the customer after they answer a series of questions.

 Recommended reading: 7 Successful Quiz Funnel Examples to Inspire You